actionsflow/actionsflow/docs/creating-triggers.md

     event: user_timeline
 ```

-> if your trigger name is more than one word, snake case format is recommended for a trigger name, because the jobs use trigger's outputs by `on.trigger_name.outputs.param`, if your trigger is named `trigger-name`, then the jobs should use trigger's outputs by `on['trigger-name'].outputs.param`.
-Snake case is also Github actions naming conventions, like `pull_request`, it's also Actionsflow trigger recommended naming conventions.
+> If your trigger name is more than one word using snake case format is recommended, because the jobs use triggers' outputs by `on.trigger_name.outputs.param`.
+If your trigger is named `trigger-name`, then the jobs will use triggers' outputs by `on['trigger-name'].outputs.param`.
+Snake case is also Github actions' naming convention (like in `pull_request`).

-# Options styles
+# Options style

-Follow the Javascript name styles, we recommend you use camel case as the options field name style.
+Follow the Javascript naming convention: we recommend you use camel case as the option field's name style.
 For example:

 ```javascript
 {